Emigration from Poland to Germany after World War II: Family-reunification process

-After the Polish Bureau for Repatriation (PUR) declared the expulsion of Germans completed, and was dissolved in 1951, official estimates placed the number of remaining Germans at about 130,000.
+After the Polish Bureau for Repatriation (PUR) declared the expulsion of Germans complete and was dissolved in 1951, official estimates placed the number of remaining Germans at about 130,000.
 Historian Witold Sienkiewicz analyzed estimates from historians, and concluded that nearly 300,000 Germans lived in Poland at that time.
 Most, after first wanting to remain in their homeland, later decided to leave Poland and settle in Germany.
 On 2 January 1950, the governments of Poland and East Germany negotiated a treaty allowing 76,000 Germans to migrate from Poland to East Germany between early 1950 and late 1951.

 Later emigrations from Poland to Germany, although formally possible, were impeded by Polish local and national authorities.
 Many former German citizens willing to settle in West Germany were not allowed to leave Poland until the Polish October of 1956.
 This event, which marked the decline of Stalinism in Poland, allowed many to leave the country in a family-reunification process.

 From 1956 to 1959, between 231,000 and 260,000 people left Poland and settled in Germany (about 80 percent in West Germany).
 About 250,000 people were allowed to immigrate to Poland from the Soviet Union during repatriations from 1955 to 1959.

-The German minority in Poland, and others who emigrated to Germany, were non-Poles.
-During the post-war expulsions it was possible for former German citizens who had held Polish citizenship to be "rehabilitated", and for former German citizens of Polish, Kashubian, Masurian or Silesian descent to be verified as autochtones, obtaining Polish citizenship and avoiding expulsion.
+Many people who emigrated during the family-reunification process were members of the German minority in Poland or people classified by Polish authorities as autochthons.
+During the post-war expulsions it was possible for former German citizens who had held Polish citizenship to be "rehabilitated", and for former German citizens of Polish, Kashubian, Masurian or Silesian descent to be verified as autochthons, obtaining Polish citizenship and avoiding expulsion.
 Some German speakers of Silesian and Masurian were also classified as autochthons by the Polish authorities.
 Although 1,104,134 people were verified, the number of people who were rehabilitated is unknown.
 An estimated 160,000 to 200,000 Germans were also allowed to stay in Poland when the expulsion decree of 1946 was partially renounced in 1950.
-Most emigrants were autochthones, who decided to start a new life in Germany due to cross-border family ties and for economic and political reasons. Émigrés lost their Polish citizenship, and were granted German citizenship on crossing the border (if the person had not been a German citizen).
+Most emigrants were autochthons, who decided to start a new life in Germany due to cross-border family ties and for economic and political reasons. Émigrés lost their Polish citizenship, and were granted German citizenship on crossing the border (if the person had not been a German citizen).